linkux-it/vimgalaxy/README.md

 [dracula] | A dark theme for Vim
-[nordisk] | A calm, fairly low contrast, dark color scheme [vim-monokai] | Monokai color scheme for Vim converted from Textmate theme
+[nordisk] | A calm, fairly low contrast, dark color scheme [vim-monokai] | Monokai color scheme for Vim converted from Textmate theme [onedark.vim] | A dark Vim/Neovim color scheme for the GUI and 16/256/true-color terminals [Spacegray.vim] | Spacegray is a colorscheme for Vim loosely modeled after the spacegray theme for Xcode.
+[spacemacs-theme.vim] | A theme modelled after nashamri/spacemacs-theme, for Vim and iTerm.
+[vim-material-theme] | Material theme for vim

 ##### Edit